Lady and the Tramp: Casting

 Barbara Luddy was a radio actress best known for her role on the First Nighter radio program.
 From a dozen auditions from several actresses, Luddy was selected as the voice of Lady.
 She later provided the voice for several Disney characters, including Merryweather in Sleeping Beauty (1959), Kanga in the Winnie the Pooh featurettes, and Mother Rabbit and the church mouse Mother Sexton in Robin Hood (1973).
 Larry Roberts had been performing on stage for a number of years.
 Roberts won the part as Tramp after a Disney story artist had seen him performing in a local theater production.

 Several of the studio's voice regulars were cast in the film, including Verna Felton as Aunt Sarah and Bill Thompson as Jock.
-Thompson also provided the voice for Bull, a rough English bulldog and Dachsie, a heavy-accented dachshund.
-Felton's husband Lee Millar provided the voice of Jim Dear and the dog catcher.
-Bill Baucom, who was a television actor who later appeared mostly in genre Westerns, was the voice of Trusty, in which he gave the character a distinct Southern drawl.
+Thompson also provided the voice for Bull, a rough English Bulldog; and Dachsie, a heavy-accented dachshund.
+Felton's son Lee Millar provided the voice of Jim Dear and the dog catcher.
+Bill Baucom, who appeared mostly in Westerns, provided the voice of Trusty, giving the character a distinct Southern drawl.

-Alan Reed (who later became the original voice of Fred Flintstone) was the voice of Boris, a Borzoi who speaks in Russian accent.
-Dallas McKennon voiced several characters, including Toughy, the stray nondescript mutt; Pedro; and a professor.
+Alan Reed (who later became the original voice of Fred Flintstone) was the voice of Boris, a Borzoi who speaks with a Russian accent.
+Dallas McKennon voiced several characters, including Toughy, the stray nondescript mutt; Pedro, a Mexican-accented Chihuahua; and a professor.
+McKennon also provided a laugh for the hyena in the zoo, which would later be used as a stock sound effect for various media, including the 1979 horror film Tourist Trap, for the jack-in-the-boxes in the 2003 comedy film Elf, and the original "voice" of Ripper Roo in the Crash Bandicoot game series.
 Stan Freberg was hired by a Disney casting director as the voice of the beaver.
 While recording the voice, Freberg came up with the beaver's lisp of whistling through his teeth by speaking the lines with a whistle near his mouth to create the effect.
+On the 2-Disc Platinum Edition DVD, Freberg demonstrated how the whistle effect was done.

-When Peggy Lee became involved, she was given a character to voice, named Mame.
+While Peggy Lee was initially hired as a songwriter, Disney decided to include her voice into the film, after listening to the demos of the songs she recorded with Sonny Burke.
+She was entered into a separate contract, signed in October 1952, for her vocal performance.
+She was also given her own character to voice, named Mame.
 However, because U.S. First Lady Mamie Eisenhower had a similar-sounding name, Disney thought it would be best to not risk "any comment that wouldn't be befitting a president's wife."
 Disney then considered renaming the character Peg, which Lee replied to, stating it would be "an honor".
 Aside from Peg, Lee also voiced Darling and Si and Am, the two Siamese cats.